sdclibbery/tradr/README.md

 x Handle throttling fail more gracefully on status page
-* Order tracking show filled orders and show actual profit/loss on orders page x Migrate-add fill-price and fees fields
- * When getting orders, pass them to the tracker along with a callback that fetches order status from exchange
-  * Tracker gets order status for each order it thinks is open but is missing from the list, and updates if required
+* Order tracking show filled orders and show actual profit/loss on orders page x Migrate-add fill-price and fees fields x When getting orders, pass them to the tracker along with a callback that fetches order status from exchange x Tracker gets order status for each order it thinks is open but is missing from the list, and updates if required
  * Update orders page; filled colours and actual profit column
 * Order cancellation from orders page
 * Rename and rework status page into account balances page